If you took ALL the waste produced in a school - that's everything disposed of by the pupils and staff, how much of that would be food waste?

 This activity provides everything you need to assess how much food waste is created by your school dinners.

 Before you start your audit, have a look at how your school is currently collecting and disposing of food waste at lunchtime.
-The basic activity looks just at lunchtime waste from one dining hall but you could use the detailed activity to look at food waste in the playground/ at break times or if your canteen/cafeteria is open at different times throughout the day, how much food waste is being produced by the kitchen staff making the food or even the food waste being produced in your Food Technology classes.
+The basic activity looks just at lunchtime waste from one dining hall but you could use the detailed activity to look at food waste from packed lunches, in the playground/ at break times or if your canteen/cafeteria is open at different times throughout the day, how much food waste is being produced by the kitchen staff making the food or even the food waste being produced in your Food Technology classes.